 - Contactless cards: Many major card issuers are offering contactless cards.
 For example, the Chase Freedom Unlimited® and Citi® Double Cash Card - 18 month BT offer from our partner have tap-to-pay built in, and you can add them to digital wallets.

 - Card lock or freeze: Being able to quickly freeze and unfreeze your card can help you avoid the hassle of having to cancel and get a replacement when your card goes missing.
-Among other card issuers, Discover offers this feature on its card accounts, including the Discover it® Cash Back card.

 Using these card features can help keep your card's information secure and prevent a thief from using your card.